rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/_index.md

 # Monitoring and Alerts

 Using Rancher, you can monitor the state and processes of your cluster nodes, Kubernetes components, and software deployments through integration with [Prometheus](https://prometheus.io/), a leading open-source monitoring solution.
-For details, refer to the [monitoring section.]({{<baseurl>}}/rancher/v2.x/en/monitoring)

 After monitoring is enabled, you can set up alerts and notifiers that provide the mechanism to receive them.